Aged Care Rights in Australia (2026 Legal Guide) — Rules & Requirements

 - Freedom to complain without fearing loss of care

-All aged care providers must meet the Aged Care Quality Standards, enforced by the Aged Care Quality and Safety Commission.
-Providers are audited regularly; sanctions and shutdowns happen, particularly post-Royal-Commission.
+The new Act also introduced the Support at Home programme (replacing Home Care Packages and the Short-Term Restorative Care programme) and revised, income-tested fee arrangements.
+All providers must meet the Aged Care Quality Standards, enforced by the Aged Care Quality and Safety Commission; sanctions and shutdowns happen, particularly post-Royal-Commission.

 When does it apply?